iq-motion-control/iq-module-communication-doc/docs/tutorials/pwm_control_flight_controller.rst

 Configuring the Safety Switch
 *******************************
 By default, ArduCopter will not allow you to test spinning your modules unless a safety switch attached to your flight controller is armed.
-If you have a safety switch connected to your flight controller, then you can move on to testing the module. **If you do not have a safety switch but would stil like to test your modules, this section will cover how to override the requirement for a safety switch**.
+If you have a safety switch connected to your flight controller, then you can move on to testing the module. **If you do not have a safety switch but would still like to test your modules, this section will cover how to override the requirement for a safety switch**.

 The `ArduCopter documentation <https://ardupilot.org/copter/docs/common-safety-switch-pixhawk.html>`_ provides details on how to configure the safety switch.
 To disable the switch,